-A fund will not incur any commissions or sales charges when it invests in shares of mutual funds (including any underlying central funds), but it may incur such costs when it invests directly in other types of securities.
+A fund will not incur any commissions or sales charges when it invests in underlying Fidelity® funds, but it may incur such costs if it invests directly in other types of securities.

 Purchases and sales of equity securities on a securities exchange or OTC are effected through brokers who receive compensation for their services.
 Generally, compensation relating to securities traded on foreign exchanges will be higher than compensation relating to securities traded on U.S. exchanges and may not be subject to negotiation.
 Compensation may also be paid in connection with principal transactions (in both OTC securities and securities listed on an exchange) and agency OTC transactions executed with an electronic communications network (ECN) or an alternative trading system.
 Equity securities may be purchased from underwriters at prices that include underwriting fees.